 Reason You Should Never Take This When Visiting a Cemetery in Illinois

-This is such an important unwritten rule to follow when paying respects in a cemetery.
-So many people just take this, here is why that's an awful thing to do.
+This is such an important unwritten rule to follow anywhere when paying respects in a cemetery.
+These are tributes to servicemen and women.
+DO NOT TAKE THEM.

-I am the furthest thing from an expert when it comes to human behavior, but I really think what's wrong isn't a problem we can blame on 'kids today', at least not entirely.
+I am the furthest thing from an expert when it comes to human behavior, but I really think what's wrong isn't a problem we can blame on 'these kids today', at least not entirely.

 There's a lack of good role models in way too many young people's lives.
 I suppose something could also be said about the abundance of bad role models around every corner.

 The beautiful tributes disappearing from cemeteries way too often are not something we can just blame on young people who think it's harmless, it's far too many grown folks, in various forms, telling young people,